Mehak-2005/BugTrack-AI/README.md

 Severity

+Affected module

 Project

+Reporter

 Status

-Reporter

-Affected module
+This structured information also becomes the foundation for the AI features introduced in Milestone 2.

-3. Dashboard & Issue Views
+4. Defect Dashboard & Issue Management

-The system provides an organized view of issues, including searching, filtering and status-based organization.
+The issue workspace provides an organized view of defects.

+Supported capabilities

+View defects.

+Search defects.

+Filter defects.

+View issues according to their status.

+View priority and severity.

+Open individual issue details.

+Access AI actions from issue cards.

+5. Priority Management

+Defects can be assigned a priority based on business urgency.

+Priority levels

+Critical

+High

+Medium

+Low

+Priority answers:

+How urgently should the team handle this issue?

+6. Severity Management

+Severity represents the impact of the defect.

+Severity levels

+Critical

+High

+Medium

+Low

+Severity answers:

+How seriously does this defect affect the system or user?

+Priority vs Severity

+DefectIQ intentionally keeps these concepts separate.

+For example:

+A defect can have High severity because it affects an important feature, while its priority may be Medium because there is a temporary workaround.

+7. Defect Status Management

+The platform provides status-based issue organization.

+The controlled lifecycle is expanded in Milestone 2 to:

+Reported → Assigned → In Progress → In Review → Resolved → Verified → Closed

-4. Team Management
+8. Team Member Management

+Milestone 1 establishes team-member information used later for intelligent assignment.

-Team members can be maintained with information such as:
+Team members can have:

 Name

+Email

 Role